General contractor license requirements in 2024

 - General contractor: Work on private, commercial, public, and other projects.

-- General contractor-limited tier: Same as the basic contractor license, but limited to contracts worth $500,000 or less.
+- General contractor-limited tier: Same as the basic contractor license, but with a cap on the contract amount and the individual's net worth.

 - Residential-basic contractor: Limited to one- and two-family detached residential buildings and related structures no more than three stories tall.